Skip to content

 Table of Contents

 Disputes may arise between and among the directors and shareholders of a limited company.
 In some cases, directors and shareholders may wish to remove a particular director from the company.
 This can often become an acrimonious dispute, especially when the director is a shareholder.
 Regardless of where you stand in a potential dispute, you may wonder if a company director can be forced out.
 Unfortunately, the answer is yes, in some cases.
-This article will explain the law surrounding this position in more detail.
+This article provides a detailed explanation of the law surrounding this position.

 Removal By Ordinary Resolution

-Shareholders can remove a director by an ordinary resolution.
-The company’s articles of association cannot try and exclude this right of the shareholders.
-Otherwise, any attempt to do so is automatically void.
+Shareholders can remove a director by an ordinary resolution (which requires the affirmative vote of shareholders holding more than 50% of the voting share capital).
+This is a statutory right contained in the Companies Act 2006, and the company’s articles of association cannot exclude this right of the shareholders.
+Any attempt to do so is automatically void.

 This means that a company, through its articles of association, cannot increase the threshold required to remove a director of a special resolution (i.e., 75% or more).

-The practical consequence is that if more than half of the shareholders wish to remove a director, they can.
-In doing so, the company effectively removes the directors by the direction of its shareholders.
+The practical consequence is that if more than half of the shareholders wish to remove a director, they can do so.
+In doing so, the company effectively removes the directors at the direction of its shareholders.

 What Are the Laws Regarding Shareholder Voting?